kurbaitis/slate/source/index.html.md

 > Make sure to replace `YOUR_API_SECRET` with your API secret key.

-SignalZen uses API Secret Keys to allow access to the API.
+SignalZen uses API Secret Keys to allow access to the Backend API.
 You can register a new API Secret Key for your website at our [sign up page](https://portal.signalzen.com/sign-up).

 SignalZen expects for the API Secret Key to be included in all API requests to the server in a header that looks like the following: